Skip to page content

 This is a painful injury which is usually treated without surgery, even in cases where the bone appears out of place.
 Treatment is aimed at reducing pain and holding the bones steady to help with healing.

 It is not possible to completely immobilise (stop from moving) this bone.
-Therefore, while the fracture is healing, the large range arm movements should be avoided and they will be painful.
+Therefore, while the fracture is healing, large or wide arm movements should be avoided as they will be painful.

 If the bones are particularly out of place you may be referred to the Trauma Service who will advise you about further treatment options.